tigojs/tigo/packages/fepanel/Readme.md

 # @tigojs/fepanel

-Front-end panel intergration for tigo.
+Integrate the panel to your `tigo` server.

 ## Usage